sidart/bizdom/_posts/2020-03-14-the-invention-of-glass-and-its-hummingbird-effect.md

 Microscopes would later reveal the invisible colonies of bacteria and viruses that both sustain and threaten human life, which led to modern vaccines and antibiotics.

 ### The Astronomy
+Telescopes are instruments that utilize the principles of refraction and reflection to form a clear image of a magnified object.
 Galileo didn't invent the telescope.
 It was Dutch, and he simply improved its design.

 A Dutch eyeglass maker Hans Lippershey in 1608, invented a device that can magnify objects 3x.
+This used an arrangement of lenses and mirrors to change light from a distant object into a form that the user could see.

 Galileo modified it to reach 10x.
 And, in Jan of 1610, just two years after Lippershey had filed for his patent, Galileo used the telescope to observe  Jupiter's four large moons (Io, Europa, Ganymede and Callisto) in 1610 with his telescope.
 A lot changes because of this observation.
 His evidence later caused the Catholic Church to reverse its position on whether Earth really is the center of the universe.

+In 1757 John Dolland (an English optician) used crown and flint glass to produce an achromatic lens, with the help of glass and water lenses.

 ### The Internet
 There's no one inventor of the modern web, just like there's no one inventor of agriculture or wheels, and Glass played a good role in this history.